Why should I volunteer?

 - EMDR – Recent Event Protocol (F. Shapiro)

-- You must be a licensed therapist in the state of WA and carry up-to-date malpractice insurance.
+- Be a licensed therapist in the state of WA and carry up-to-date malpractice insurance.

-- You have completed at least 50 hours of direct EMDR clinical work.
+- Completed at least 50 hours of direct EMDR clinical work.

-- You must be willing to use all appropriate TRN forms and assist in the collection of research data.
+- Be willing to use all appropriate TRN forms and provide results to the TRN coordinator.

 NOTE: EMDR Clinicians who have completed EMDR Basic Training, are in the process of earning their license or work for an agency, may be part of the network and participate in the training and administration.
 However, they cannot volunteer to provide pro bono counseling until they meet the above requirements or until their agency provides written acknowledgement that they are covered to provide services under the agency’s liability insurance.